CETIS News and Recent Updates

 • Added the Mann-Kendall trend test for control data.
 When there are less than 10 replicates, CETIS performs an iterative permutation calculation to provide an exact probability, even when ties exist.
 When there are 10 or more replicates, the user can select either a Monte-Carlo based probability or a normal approximation using Z-scores.
 The normal approximation method has a correction for ties and Monte Carlo inherently addresses ties.

-"The decision flowcharts used to analyze my toxicity data can be complicated and overwhelming.
-How will CETIS help me to insure I am analyzing my data correctly?"
+"Decision flowcharts applied to my toxicity data can be complicated and overwhelming.
+How will CETIS help insure I am analyzing my data correctly?"

-CETIS implements decision-making logic that make most if not all decisions for you in terms of selecting the correct method and verifying that all assumptions are met.
-You can also override and decision and manually select a method and options of your choice.
+CETIS implements decision-making logic that make most, if not all, decisions for you such as selecting the correct method and verifying that all assumptions are met.
+You can override any decision and manually select a method of your choice.

 Read More